pslib-cz/2022-p2a-mme-pppp-AntoninMizera/install_archlinux_x86-64/INSTALL.md

 1. Log in as the `root` user, install required applications (e.g. the SSH server, if you need one), and configure the system.
 For setting up the internet connection, the `nmtui` command can be used. (the credentials from the installation environment are not carried over)

     The commands to launch when the kiosk starts can be set in `/var/lib/kiosk/launch_kiosk.sh`.
 In the default setting, a reference application with the identifier of `cz.tttie.KiOS` will be launched using Flatpak.

+    Although unlikely, it is possible that your setup might require to rotate the screen.
+This can be done by adding the following to the `/home/kiosk/.config/weston.ini` file:
+    ```ini
+    # You will have to find out the correct connector for your display.
+    # This can be gotten with the help of the /sys/class/drm directory.
+    # See weston-drm(7) for more info on available options
+    [output]
+    name=DP-1
+    transform=rotate-180
+    ```

 1. Launch the automatic startup of the Weston compositor:

     ```bash